manicminer/gitlab-migrator/README.md

 It does not support migrating issues, wikis or any other primitive at this time.
 PRs welcome!

-Both gitlab.com and GitLab self-hosted are supported, as well as github.com and GitHub Enterprise.
+Both gitlab.com and GitLab self-hosted are supported, as well as github.com and GitHub Enterprise (latter untested).

 ## Installing